 Islington Boat Club, Islington N1

-The Islington Boat Club does kids sessions on Tuesdays, Wednesdays and Saturdays.
+The Islington Boat Club does kids sessions on Tuesdays, Wednesdays and Saturdays when they're open again.
 They offer loads of exciting outdoor activities such as: kayaking, swimming, narrow boating, bell boating, power boating and mountain biking.

 Stress-free childcare on your doorstep